Charlecote's wildlife haven

 You may find it’s easier to name the bugs you spot than you would think.
 Found in decaying timber in the parkland are longhorn beetles (their horns can be longer than their bodies), cardinal beetles (bright red), as well as rhinoceros beetles (with a little 'horn' on the front of their heads) and stag beetles (their mandibles look like antlers).

-Along the river, you’ll easily see darting dragonflies and damselflies from late spring.
+Along the river, you’ll easily see darting dragonflies and damselflies.
 Look closer and you may spot tortoise beetles on the water mint at the edges or red mason bees excavating holes in the river bank to collect mud for nesting.

-Listen for the sussurus of grasshoppers in the long grass on a warm day and see if you can track one down.
+Listen for the whispering sussurus of grasshoppers in the long grass on a warm day and see if you can track one down.

 Watch butterflies dance among the flowers in the gardens until the last warm days of autumn, and it’s always fun for children to count ladybirds.

 We have a drove of hares living on Camp Ground - another UK BAP Priority mammal.
 With their long back legs, any confusion with rabbits is soon dispelled as soon as they start to run, reaching up to 45km per hour.
-Keep those binoculars handy – you can often see them from the parterre, particularly in the spring.
+Keep those binoculars handy – you can sometimes see them across the river from the parterre.